jakka351/can0swc/README.md

          `iface can0 inet manual    `
          `    pre-up /sbin/ip link set can0 type can bitrate 125000 triple-sampling on restart-ms 100 `
          `    up /sbin/ifconfig can0 up txqueuelen 65535   `
          `    down /sbin/ifconfig can0 down `

-   ---bring up can0
-   ---systemd service
+   - Bring the can0 interface up
+         `sudo ip link set can0 type can bitrate 125000 triple-sampling on restart-ms 100 `
+         `sudo ifconfig can0 up txqueuelen 65535 `

+   #### Testing with can-utils
-   ---testing with vcan0 and candump logs
+   - to test the script with socketcan virtual can interface, vcan0 and candump log files
-  ***
+        `sudo modprobe vcan0`
+        `sudo ip link add dev vcan0 type vcan`
+        `sudo ifconfig vcan0 up txqueuelen 1000`
+    - Use canplayer to run the candump log
+        `canplayer -I ./candump.log -v vcan0=can0`
+    - To run script
+        `sudo python3 ./can0swc.py`

   ### Wiring Diagram
   ***